josecamachop/FCParser/FCParser_user_manual.md

 <div align="center"><i>Figure 12: Example - IDS log entries</i></div><br />

 In Figure 13, an unstructured source configuration file is depicted, where some variables and features are defined using regular expressions.
 When building the IDS config file, we can notice that it differs from netflow in that regular expressions are now needed to extract the data.
 These regular expressions are used to search variables in the log entries, including the timestamp variable.
+You can check if the regular expressions are properly defined by running fcparser in debugging mode and checking if the data is being parsed correctly into the defined variables (none values will result if a regular expression does not match the data, as it was shown in chapter 4).
 <p align="center"> <img width="900" height="620" src="assets/example_ids_config.png"> </p>
 <div align="center"><i>Figure 13: Example - IDS configuration file</i></div><br />